 You might have decided to embark upon a low sugar diet.
 Or a low carb one.
 Or just a low calorie one.
 Or just looking after your health.
-Whatever your goal and whatever way you’re looking to achieve it, there are some things that make sticking to it a little more difficult.
+Whatever your goal and whatever way you’re looking to achieve it, some things make sticking to it a little more complicated.
 Like the weekend.
 Or eating out.
 Or perhaps more regularly, alcohol.

-Alcoholic drinks can be a minefield when it comes to understanding their nutrition.
 For people on a diet, this can pose a problem.
-Because there are only 55 calories in a shot of vodka, but a Pina Colada cocktail can top the charts at around 250 calories.
+Because there are only 55 calories in a vodka shot, but a Pina Colada cocktail can top the charts with up to 450 calories.
 That’s a pretty big difference.
 And whilst it’s more than okay to indulge a little, it might not be the best idea to make it your regular alcoholic drink of choice.

 How much sugar should I have per day?